Weird Science Facts That Will Blow Your Mind

 -

-There are more trees on Earth than stars in the Milky Way—about 3 trillion vs. 100–400 billion National Space Centre.
+There are more trees on Earth than stars in the Milky Way.
+Scientists estimate around 3 trillion trees versus 100–400 billion stars.
+The scale of Earth’s biodiversity is staggering.

 -